 Rob Franken (2013) Jan Kruis

-Since 2013, portraits of famous deceased jazz musicians have appeared on and around Oude Binnenweg.
-The portrait series has become a jazz and comic route as a memorial to an important music history in Rotterdam.
-The portraits were made by renowned cartoonists and illustrators.
+Since 2013 portraits of famous deceased Rotterdam jazz musicians have appeared on and around the Oude Binnenweg.
+The portrait series has grown into a jazz and comic strip route as a memorial to an important Rotterdam music history.
+The portraits are made by renowned cartoonists and illustrators.
 This is a portrait of Rob Franken (Rotterdam, 1941 - Rotterdam, 1983).
-He played on more than four hundred full-length records.
+He has played on more than four hundred LP records.
 He was considered one of the best pianists in Europe.
-He accompanied Clark Terry, Klaus Weiss, Joe Pass, Art Farmer and Booker Ervin.
+He has mentored Clark Terry, Klaus Weiss, Joe Pass, Art Farmer and Booker Ervin.
 He was a pioneer on the Hammond organ, the Fender Rhodes piano and the ARP synthesizer.
-In the late sixties he caused a furore as organist in his own formation The Rob Franken Organization and jazz-rock group Scope.
-For years he was the regular keyboard player of Jean 'Toots' Thielemans.
-The jazz and comic route was realized by BKOR and Rotterdam Jazz Artists Memorial (R'Jam).
-With this route they try to keep the Rotterdam jazz celebrities from being forgotten.
-An extensive biography of the artists and musicians included in the series can be found at www.r-jam.nl.
+In the late sixties he caused a furore as an organist in his own formation The Rob Franken Organization and jazz rock group Scope.
+For many years he was the regular keyboard player of Jean 'Toots' Thielemans.
+The jazz and comic route is realized by BKOR and Rotterdam Jazz Artists Memorial (R'Jam).
+With this route they try to save the Rotterdam jazz celebrities from oblivion.
+An extensive biography of the cartoonists and musicians included in the series can be found at www.r-jam.nl.
 The vinyl album is in honor of this project Jazz from R'jam was released, on which all portrayed jazz musicians can be heard.

-Jan Kruis (Rotterdam, 1933 - Mantinge, 2017) started as a professional draftsman at the Toonder Studios.
-He is known for the semi-autobiographical comic Jan, Jans and the children, which he signed for the magazine every week for almost thirty years dragon-fly.
+Jan Kruis (Rotterdam, 1933 - Mantinge, 2017) started as a professional draftsman at Toonder Studios.
+He became known for his semi-autobiographical comic strip Jan, Jans and the children, which he signed for the magazine every week for almost thirty years dragon-fly.

 Oude Binnenweg 121A, 3012 JH Rotterdam, Netherlands